msagca/msagca.github.io/_posts/2025-09-19-adding-frustum-culling-to-my-engine.md

 }
 ```

 Being on the positive side of one plane is not enough for a point to be considered inside the frustum.
-For example, if a point has a large $z$ coordinate, it may be on the positive side of the near plane, but it might end up in the negative side of the far plane, whose normal is towards the origin.
+For example, if a point has a large _z_ coordinate, it may be on the positive side of the near plane, but it might end up in the negative side of the far plane, whose normal is towards the origin.
 It's clear that a point must be on the positive side of each plane to be in the camera's view volume.
 Hence, the `InFrustum` method will return `false` if any one of those 6 checks fails.

 ```cpp
 bool Frustum::InFrustum(const BoundingBox& bounds) const {